cauleyjh/BA-SA-ST301/README.md

   Here are the steps you need to follow to get sample data imported into your D365 CE instance:

-1. Logic to your Dynamics 365 CE Instance, go to Settings -> Data Management
+1. Login to your Dynamics 365 CE Instance, go to Settings -> Data Management
 2. Go to Sample Data
 3. Click on Import Sample Data
 4. You will get a notification telling that this request will be processed in the background.
 You can close that popup notification.